All Episodes

 Nothing you believe in counts.

-There's there's no substance, there's no there's no floor of uh anything foundation solid you're standing on.
+There's no floor of anything foundation solid you're standing on.

-And the only way that can work, and I and I know it does work, well, not the only way, but one of the one of the primary ways it works, I would think, is if everybody on the receiving end of this news thinks they are perfect.
+And the only way that can work, and I know it does work, well, not the only way, but one of the primary ways it works, I would think, is if everybody on the receiving end of this news thinks they are perfect.

 What are the ways to deal with this kind of news?

-And yet they parade these stories before us as though the leaders are pretenders and phonies and charlatans and so forth designed to totally destroy your faith in everything you hold dear.
+And yet they parade these stories before us as though the leaders are pretenders and phonies and charlatans and so on, designed to totally destroy your faith in everything you hold dear.

 I would just hope you don't let them succeed at that.